LeivurGargiulo/FirstJoinRTP/README.md

-# RandomTeleport
+# FirstJoinRTP

-RandomTeleport is a lightweight Paper plugin that automatically teleports players to random safe locations within a configurable area when they first join a specific world.
+FirstJoinRTP is a lightweight Paper plugin that automatically teleports players to random safe locations within a configurable area when they first join a specific world.
 Perfect for survival servers where you want players to start in random locations rather than at spawn.

 ## Features